voiz80/easy-clone-git/README.md

 ## Info easygit.py
 - Sleep 180 sec
 - Check server_host alive.
 If not check again after ping_sleep
-- If ExistPath pull repo and execute "setup.sh"
+- If ExistPath pull repo and execute "setup.sh".
+Allways!
+Why we might have updates in the repo described in "mother-repo" --> setup.sh
 - Else clone repo and execute "setup.sh"

 ## Mother Repo - this repo can control many other repos described in own "setup.sh"